Louvivien/bedrock-react/README.md

 ## 🧭 Session & Overrides

-* A `sessionId` (UUID) is created per browser tab so your agent keeps context (conversation + any cached DTOs) across turns.
+* A `sessionId` (UUID) is created per browser tab so your agent keeps context (conversation + any cached customer snapshot) across turns.
 * Toggle **“Use overrides”** to push tenant/brand/channel/lang (and optionally a JWT) into the conversation.
-This is useful when your agent calls your domain APIs that expect headers like `X-Brand` or `X-Channel`.
+This is useful when your agent calls domain APIs that expect headers like `X-Brand` or `X-Channel`.

 ---